victorkleb/scRNA-seq_Pr/data_download_instructions.md

 These are almost identical to the instructions for the heart data
 - visit   https://support.10xgenomics.com/single-cell-gene-expression/datasets/
 - provide contact details if necessary
-- specify v3 chemistry
+- filter on Chemistry Version: select v3
-- choose Chromium Demonstration (v3 chemistry)
 - choose 10k Brain  Cells from an E18 mouse
 - download  ' Feature/cell matrix(filtered)’ (117 MB); it contains 3 files
     - matrix.mtx